GK Films

-GK Films is a British-American film and television production company founded in 1990 by Graham King, located in Santa Monica, California.
+GK Films, LLC is a British-American film and television production company founded in 1990 by Graham King, located in Santa Monica, California.
 In 2005, the firm, which was known as Initial Entertainment Group at that time, signed a deal with Warner Bros.

 In 2012, GK signed a new deal with Warner Bros.
 Pictures.

 In June 2016, Revolution Studios acquired the worldwide rights to five of GK Films' productions: Hugo, The Tourist, Edge of Darkness, The Rum Diary and The Young Victoria.

 In August 2017, GK signed a three-year first-look deal with Paramount Pictures.